apache/airflow/docs/apache-airflow/concepts/dags.rst

 You can also say a task can only run if the *previous* run of the task in the previous DAG Run succeeded.
 To use this, you just need to set the ``depends_on_past`` argument on your Task to ``True``.

-Note that if you are running the DAG at the very start of its life - specifically, that the ``execution_date`` matches the ``start_date`` - then the Task will still run, as there is no previous run to depend on.
+Note that if you are running the DAG at the very start of its life---specifically, its first ever *automated* run---then the Task will still run, as there is no previous run to depend on.

 .. _concepts:trigger-rules: